sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 - Think of deploying a Web application which interacts with an external RESTful end point.
 This end point requires a secret API key.
 We want to pass this secret value to the DEV and PROD deployment stages
 - We want 2 separate api keys.
 One for DEV and another for PROD.
+- If you are having difficulty imagining api keys, then consider to be akin to database connection strings
+- If this were a Docker image then these keys would be configured as environment variables
+- If this were an Azure Web App or Azure Function then these keys would be passed to the application settings

 #### Solution
 - We will create an Azure Devops **Variable group**